Senior Android Developer Interview Questions: Kotlin, Compose, Architecture

 3. Explain Kotlin Flow and how it differs from LiveData.

-- StateFlow: Hot stream with current state
+- StateFlow: Hot state holder with a current value.
+Good for screen state exposed by a ViewModel.

 Rarity: Very Common Difficulty: Hard